Your Lie in April

-Your Lie in April (四月は君の嘘, Shigatsu wa Kimi no Uso) is a Japanese romantic drama manga series that was written and illustrated by Naoshi Arakawa, and has been adapted into an anime television series, a live-action movie, a light novel, and multiple stage productions.
-The manga was serialized in Kodansha's magazine Monthly Shōnen Magazine from April 2011 to February 2015.
+Your Lie in April (四月は君の嘘, Shigatsu wa Kimi no Uso) is a Japanese romantic drama manga series written and illustrated by Naoshi Arakawa.
+It was serialized in Kodansha's magazine Monthly Shōnen Magazine from April 2011 to February 2015.
 The story follows a young pianist named Kо̄sei Arima, who loses the ability to perform the piano after his mother's death, and his experiences after he meets violinist Kaori Miyazono.

 The manga series originated from a one-shot comic that Arakawa entered in a competition; he based the series on it and drew inspiration from the existence of musical manga, such as Beck and Nodame Cantabile.
 A-1 Pictures adapted Your Lie in April into an anime television series that was aired on Fuji TV's Noitamina block from October 2014 to March 2015, and an original video animation (OVA) episode was released in May 2015.
 A live-action film adaptation of the same name was released in September 2016.
+Various stage play adaptations have also been produced.